rickstaa/livepeer-income-reports/README.md

    python add_crypto_values.py
    ```

-5. The script will generate an Excel file named `orchestrator_income.xlsx` with two tabs: `overview` and `transactions`.
+5. The script will generate an Excel file named `orchestrator_income_<TIMESTAMP>.xlsx` with two tabs: `overview` and `transactions`.
 The `overview` tab contains a summary of your orchestrator's income, while the `transactions` tab contains detailed transaction data.

 ## Caching